Lake of Bays, Ontario, Canada

 Paul works in a wide range of media from wood, metal, and clay, to digital creations.
 He loves anything that transforms imagination and ideas into tangible tools for education and enjoyment.

-Though he lives in the Township of Lake of Bays, he spent the eight years working with the Cree Nation of Chisasibi Cultural Centre team in northern Quebec, creating, rendering, and implementing their exhibit content from digital concept to reality.
+Though he lives in the Township of Lake of Bays, he has worked with the Cree Nation of Chisasibi Cultural Centre team in northern Quebec for over ten years, creating, rendering, and implementing their exhibit content from digital concept to reality.
 He is always open to taking on new projects.

 Concept Renderings and Installations